the main vine, not the loose one.

 of your own peril.
 Like calculators and statistics

-and you will destroy the need to find a better way.
-I like to
+You will destroy the need to find a better way.
+I like to think

-think that learning travels from your hands to your arms and to
+that learning travels from your hands to your arms and to your

-your brain and every class I have taught had that view explained.
+brain and every class I have taught had that view explained.
+There

-There are reasons you have hands and one of them is "To lean by
+are reasons you have hands and one of them is "Learn by Doing"

 To learn geometry start with a ruler and compass.
 Practice